9 Practical Ways to Boost Ecommerce Customer Engagement

 Using triggered emails is a great way of improving eCommerce customer engagement.

-You can use triggered emails such as abandoned cart reminders and follow-up emails after purchase in order to engage customers further down the line after initial contact has been made.
+You can use triggered emails such as abandoned cart reminders and follow-up emails after a purchase in order to engage customers further down the line after initial contact has been made.

 While abandoned cart reminders are sent when prospects have added items but failed the follow-through checkout process, follow-up emails typically include incentives such as discounts on future orders – both email types serve the purpose of increasing retention which keeps existing consumers engaged for a longer period of time – result: extra revenue stream!

-Gone are the days of just showcasing products for purchase with no reviews or customer feedback attached about their quality.
+Gone are the days of showcasing products for purchase with no reviews or customer feedback attached about their quality.

 Modern consumers want all available information before making an informed purchase decision, which can come from reviews written by current users of the product or service, as well as from professional product reviewers.